Domogo/bad_advice/README.md

 Simple Django + Python3 app that works with Advice Slip API <https://api.adviceslip.com/>

+Not all advice is good advice.
+(In fact, this one might be one of the few good ones on this app).

 # Setup:

   - create a virtualenv and activate it